 1. Start with a solid base layer of the main colour you want for each box.
 Here we use several example military colours to show what’s possible.

-2. Apply a two stage drybrush to highlight all the raises edges and textures.
+2. Apply a two-stage drybrush to highlight all the raised edges and textures.
 We’ve used a lighter version of the main colour for each box, by mixing in a bit of white paint.
-Wiping almost all the paint off gets a drybrush, which is then brushed rapidly and lightly over the surface of the box so that paint only hits the raised edges.
+Wiping almost all the paint off gets a dry brush, which is then brushed rapidly and lightly over the surface of the box so that paint only hits the raised edges.
 Start lightly and build it up with several goes over.
 It's easy to add more, but difficult to remove too much!

 The second drybrush is much lighter, and uses pure white for all the boxes, aiming to hit just the very raised sharp edges around the tops.